 But what if you want to port your phone and keep your Google Voice number at the same time?
 This guide covers just that.
-You have to port your Google Voice number BEFORE activating your Project Fi or you will loose your Google Voice number.
+You have to port your Google Voice number BEFORE activating your Project Fi or you will lose your Google Voice number.
 If you want to know why Project Fi is great for travel and saving money see our earlier guide

 The only way I found to achieve this is to transfer your Google Voice number to a different VOIP provider and then set up the forwarding again through your new provider.
 It will also cost you $5 to port out of Google Voice.